shmorri/docs-casa-prod/docs/source/index.md

 ## Gluu Server integration

-Casa is tightly coupled with the [Gluu Server](https://gluu.org/docs/ce).
+Casa is tightly bundled with the [Gluu Server](https://gluu.org/docs/ce) identity and access management (IAM) platform.
 A few important notes:

 - **Same host**: Casa must be installed on the same server (host) as its corresponding Gluu Server.
 For example, if the Gluu Server is deployed on `https://accounts.mydomain.com` , Casa should reside on the same host, for instance at `https://accounts.mydomain.com/signinoptions`